Veeral28/Docker_projects/Exp-01/README.md

-EXP-1: *Streamlit Spiral Visualization App with Docker*
+## EXP-1: *Streamlit Spiral Visualization App with Docker*

-Welcome to the *Streamlit Spiral Visualization App!
-This project demonstrates a simple and interactive Python application built with **Streamlit* to visualize a spiral.
+Welcome to the *Streamlit Spiral Visualization App*!
+This project demonstrates a simple and interactive Python application built with **Streamlit** to visualize a spiral.
 You can customize the spiral’s characteristics using adjustable sliders and view the changes in real-time.
 The app is Dockerized for easy deployment and consistency across environments.

 ## 🌟 *Features*
 - *Interactive Controls*: Use sliders to adjust the number of points and turns in the spiral.